curtis161514/Tank_Demo/README.md

 # Tank_Demo
-### Training an process control model with reinforceent learning without the need for a first principals training environment.
+### Training a process control model with reinforceent learning without the need for a first principals environment.
 ![drum.jpg](/drum.jpg)